By Musa A. Kabbah (YES 2015-2016, Liberia, placed by YFU in Alpena City, MI)

 Supervisory Program Officer at USAID Liberia Kimberlee Bell served as a summit speaker.
 She said, "I had such a wonderful time.
 Thank you for the opportunity to meet with your very talented group!
 I hope my session was useful and kind of fun too!"

 Posts on BUBL social media and its website received over 15,000 views, 3,000 likes, and 100 positive, supportive comments on our work.

 This year’s summit was the most challenging project I have done so far in my career.
 We had to postpone it on multiple occasions because of cancellations and difficulties finding a suitable venue due to COVID-19.
 I learned and grew a lot from this project.
 It gave me a whole new understanding of leadership and management.
 It also gave me much needed insight on navigating and coordinating around shortcomings.
 Even though it was very challenging, I am grateful for the opportunity!

-I want to extend sincere gratitude and appreciation to the Kennedy-Lugar Youth Exchange and Study (YES) program, iEARN-Liberia, Youth for Understanding (YFU), the U.S. Department of State Bureau of Educational and Cultural Affairs, and the U.S. Embassy Monrovia for their continuous support of our initiatives.
+I want to extend sincere gratitude and appreciation to the Kennedy-Lugar Youth Exchange and Study (YES) program, iEARN-Liberia, Youth for Understanding (YFU), the U.S. Department of State Bureau of Educational and Cultural Affairs, and the U.S. Embassy Monrovia for their continued support of our initiatives.
 Also, a special thanks goes to the dedicated, passionate, and committed BUBL volunteers, our inspirational speakers, our cook, and the participants who all made this summit a success.

 I intend to keep raising funds to implement the BUBL National Youth Summit annually.
 BUBL projects are sponsored mainly by donors, grants, and partnerships.
-Keep an eye on BUBL website and Facebook page for updates on upcoming initiatives!
+Keep an eye on the BUBL website and Facebook page for updates on upcoming initiatives!